-When talent put money on the table, we demand absolute transparency.
-If you are a casting site, that means we expect to know exactly how your system operates, down to the finest details.
-You don’t have to give us the coding to your algorithms, but if your site uses algorithms to determine how auditions are distributed, (and for those paying attention the reason bodalgo.com and VO Planet are so highly regarded is because they don’t go in for such things, in addition to their general attitude,) we expect you to share precisely how those algorithms are weighted, the principle behind using such algorithms, and exactly what talent should or should not do in order to place themselves in the most advantageous position.
+When talent puts money on the table, we demand absolute transparency.
+If you are a casting site, we expect to know precisely how your system operates, down to the finest details.
+You don’t have to give us the coding to your algorithms, but if your site uses algorithms to determine how auditions are distributed (and for those paying attention, the reason bodalgo.com and VO Planet are so highly regarded is that they don’t go in for such things, in addition to their general attitude,) we expect you to share precisely how those algorithms are weighted, the principle behind using such algorithms, and exactly what talent should or should not do to place themselves in the most advantageous position.
 We expect you to be able to give a reasonable estimate of how many auditions talent at various membership levels will receive each day, and whether there are any limitations or considerations when it comes to how many can be replied to.

 Transparency doesn’t come with terms and conditions.
 Corporate speak isn’t transparent.
 If you take money from talent, you have an obligation to be completely open about what they are and are not getting for their money.

 The number of competent professional-grade talent is far smaller than most people think.
 Service providers would do well to remember that when they choose how to approach and communicate with us.